circonus/docs/content/circonus/on-premises/installation/installation.md

          "DC2server": "<uuid>"
      }
      ```
+     The secondary datacenter would have only the local stratcon node in
+     `_machlist`, but its `groups` and `node_ids` would be identical to the
-     This ensures that metric data will flow to both DCs.
+     primary.
+This ensures that metric data will flow to both datacenters.
-   * The `web_db` role must have all web_db nodes from both DCs, and its
+   * The `web_db` role must have all web_db nodes from both datacenters, and
-     attributes must be set in the following manner:
+     its attributes must be set in the following manner:
-     * `master` must be set to the primary DB host in the active DC, in both
+     * `master` must be set to the primary DB host in the active datacenter, in
-       the active and backup `site.json` files.
-This is so that the backup DC
+       both the active and backup `site.json` files.
+This is so that the backup
-       hosts know from where they are to replicate.
+       datacenter hosts know where they can connect if they need to update
+       database information.
      * `connect_host` must be set to the intended primary host for each
        datacenter.
 This is what is used to build DSN connect strings for
-       clients, so it must point to a host local to that DC.
+       clients, so it must point to a host local to that datacenter.
+It is also
+       used as the source of replication for any additional DB hosts in that
+       datacenter.
-     * `allowed_subnets` must contain all relevant IP networks for both DCs.
+     * `allowed_subnets` must contain all relevant IP networks for both
-     * TODO - in secondary DC's site.json, set override users as the primary db users
-1. TODO - setup new users in site.json for the primary datacenter
-  1. TODO - run `/www/bin/inside/setup_multi_dc_overrides.pl` to install the new database users, and schema
+       datacenters.

 All nodes in the infrastructure across datacenters need to have network access
 to the primary DB.
 For the other DBs, this is to receive replicated data; for